stevemk14ebr/monaco-spellchecker/README.md

 ### Options

 - `misspelledWordClassName`: CSS class for highlighting misspelled words.
 - `check`： Function to check if a word is spelled correctly.
 - `suggest`： Function to provide suggestions for a misspelled word.
+- `tokenize`： Optional function to tokenize the text.
+If not provided, the default behavior is to split the line text by `/\b/`.
 - `ignore`： Optional function to ignore a word.
 If not provided, the default behavior is to hide the ignore button.
 - `addWord`： Optional function to add a word to the dictionary.
 If not provided, the default behavior is to hide the add button.